MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 * `terraform init` : initialize your work directory by downloading the necessary providers/plugins.
 * `terraform fmt` (optional): formats your configuration files so that the format is consistent.
 * `terraform validate` (optional): returns a success message if the configuration is valid and no errors are apparent.
 * `terraform plan` :  creates a preview of the changes to be applied against a remote state, allowing you to review the changes before applying them.
+> `terraform plan` is especially useful to preview the default values for the parameters that have not been manually configured.
 * `terraform apply` : applies the changes to the infrastructure.
+> note that after running `terraform apply`, a `state` file (`.tfstate`) is created in the directory, which contains the `.tf` script plus additional back-ends details.
 * `terraform destroy` : removes your stack from the infrastructure.
+> note that after destroying, a `.tfstate.backup` file is created with a version history of the destroyed resources

 ## Creating GCP infrastructure with Terraform